saibot94/jade-jess/README.md

 This application shows how JADE (Java Agent Development Agent) can be mixed with the Jess rule engine to allow a distributed multi-agent application.

+### Documentation

+This readme provides only the installation and running steps that you have to do, please consult the PDF in the folder _docs_.

 ### Installation

 _To run the test code, do the following:_